inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 .. note:: We recommend that the editing is done in JOSM, because its editing features are more complete.
-Note that JOSM must be open (with remote control enabled) in order to connect with the Keep Right website.
+Note that JOSM must be open (with remote control enabled) in order to connect with the KeepRight website.

 .. image:: /static/training/intermediate/osm/image67.*
    :align: center

-25. Use JOSM (or another editor) to fix the errors that you find on the Keep Right website.
+25. Use JOSM (or another editor) to fix the errors that you find on the KeepRight website.
 After fixing them, return to the site and select :guilabel:`ignore temporarily`.
 Add a comment and click :guilabel:`save`.